Even today, after over 30 years working in the film industry, I still get people saying to me: Show me your resume. Can I see what you have done?

 However, life led me back to Canada where I ended up being interviewed for a job as a scenic artist.
 The questions I had been asked in my abortive BBC interviews, and the answers I was forced to give served me in good stead.

-After a few years of doing this, and wanting a change, I decided to use my organisational skills and get a job as a hi tech project manager.
-In film you would call this the line producer.
-At the time I had no particular interest in working on another film – I had already painted on 68 features and over 700 commercials and couldn’t really see any other role for me in film.
+After a few years of doing this, and wanting a change, I decided to use my organisational skills and get a job as a hi-tech project manager.
+In a film, you would call this the line producer.
+At the time I had no particular interest in working on another film – I had already painted on 68 features and over 700 commercials and couldn’t really see any other role for me in a film.

 The British Independent Film Awards were launched when a wanna-be-intern by the name of Fred Hogge pestered me to death to allow him to work at Raindance – he even threw himself to his knees at my feet until I relented.
 He had such excellent computer and communication skills that after a few weeks I could see he needed a new challenge, and he took my idea of the British Independent Film Awards and made it the premiere film event of the year in the UK.

-Every single person working at Raindance has started off as a volunteer – and demonstrated their ability, and made themselves indispensible, followed by a salary.
+Every single person working at Raindance has started off as a volunteer – and demonstrated their ability, and made themselves indispensable, followed by a salary.